-Math Department Summer School Courses - All courses taken for advancement must first be approved by your current Math teacher, the Math department chair, AND the AP for Curriculum and Assessment Duration Geometry XL 6 weeks The course has the same goals and objectives as the full year course of Geometry XL, with emphasis on formal deductive proof with applications to geometric figures.
+Math Department Summer School Courses - All courses taken for advancement must first be approved by your current Math teacher, the Math department chair, AND the AP for Curriculum and Assessment Duration Geometry 6 weeks Geometry is the second course in the Common Core Traditional Pathway.
+As a comprehensive course in Euclidean plane and solid geometry, the class examines the elemental geometric figures: line, angle, triangle, polygon and circle.
+Additional topics include geometric proofs, properties of parallel and perpendicular lines, congruence, area and volume, similarity, basic trigonometry, constructions, and transformations.
+Successful completion of Algebra 1 with a B- or better is a prerequisite for this course.
+Jesuit students must obtain prior department approval.
+Geometry XL 6 weeks The course has the same goals and objectives as the full year course of Geometry XL, with emphasis on formal deductive proof with applications to geometric figures.
 Students will also be introduced to construction and inductive reasoning.
 A grade of A in Algebra I or a B in Algebra 1XL is a prerequisite for this course.
 Jesuit students must obtain prior department approval.
 Algebra 1 6 weeks The course has the same goals and objectives as the full year course of Algebra 1, with emphasis on operations with polynomials and rational expressions, solutions of quadratic equations by factoring and formula, and solution of elementary word problems.
 Jesuit students must obtain prior department approval.
 Pre-Algebra 4 weeks This course is designed to help students who have previously shown a weakness in the fundamentals of mathematics as well as to give all students a solid foundation in the fundamental concepts of Algebra.
 Pre-Algebra is very helpful to incoming Freshmen in giving them a head start in their first year of high school mathematics.
 Algebra 1 Review 3 weeks This course is designed for students who have completed a full year of Algebra I but need some additional instruction in preparation for taking an accelerated or honors level course at Jesuit.
 A diagnostic test is administered at the beginning of the course to assess student strengths and weaknesses.
-The expectation is that students who successfully complete this course will demonstrate mastery of Algebra I concepts in line with those students taking accelerated Algebra I at Jesuit.
+The expectation is that students who successfully complete this course will demonstrate mastery of Algebra I concepts in line with those students taking accelerated Algebra 1 at Jesuit.